jhowell96/dotfiles/README.md

 alias pip=pip3
 alias python=python3

+TODO: Do we want to keep .vscode extensions? they are large files

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this project being much more topic-centric.
 I realized I could split a lot of things